3 Reasons Why it is Time for a New WordPress Theme

 3. When Your Site’s Performance Metrics Suck

 Did you know Google wants to see your site load in two seconds?
-Two.
-Seconds.
-This requires having a well-coded, zippy WordPress theme that contributes to your SEO and rankings.
+Two seconds.
+This requires a well-coded, zippy WordPress theme contributing to your SEO and rankings.

 Many website builders that let you have the layout you want can slow down your site.
-Not to mention, your site depends on all the custom post types or shortcodes that produce that layout.
+Your site depends on all the custom post types or shortcodes that produce that layout.

 While I’m not a fan of “builders,” especially now with Gutenberg and block themes, and primarily because I never found the need to use one, some are better than others.
 (I talk about builders here.)